mridubhatnagar/blogs-backup/ckywr0krc04uoe5s1dube9pdg.md

 Powerful, isn't it?

 ## Have a Coach
 Coaches help in course correction.
 I did learn basic swimming in a month or two.
 Swimming is a fairly technical sport.
-All body parts are involved.
+It involves all body parts.
 There are very small things that need to be done correctly.
+And, those might go unnoticed.
 Only someone experienced can course correct you.
 Improving technique is important.
 The coach sees you, they help you improve.

 - "Your legs are sinking, make sure they don't sink."
 - "Try to do bi-lateral breathing?"